dojo/docs/developer/design/loader.rst

 As long as a given module identifier is not also a parent segment of another module identifier, you can map that module identifier anywhere.
 For example, maybe you are experimenting with a new module that replaces dojo/cookie.
-In this case, you want all dojo modules to map as usual, but you want dojo/cookie to map to the URL scripts/experimental/dojo/cookie.
+In this case, you want all dojo modules to map as usual, but you want dojo/cookie to map to scripts/experimental/dojo/cookie.
 All that's needed to achieve this is add an entry into paths.

 .. code-block :: javascript